blomqma/next-rest-framework/docs/docs/api-reference.md

 #### [RPC route handler options](#rpc-route-handler-options)

-The `rpcRouteHandler` (App Router) and `rpcApiRouteHandler` (Pages Router) functions allow the following options as the second parameter after passing your RPC operations.
+The `rpcRouteHandler` (app router) and `rpcApiRouteHandler` (pages router) functions allow the following options as the second parameter after passing your RPC operations.

 | Name               | Description                                                                                                                                                 | Required |
 | ------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- |